hannutt/LearnLanguages/README.md

 The questions are of the form "how do you say good day in Finnish? etc." The user writes his answer in the html input field of the question in the language asked in the question, after which the JavaScript function sends the question to the Chat GPT API.
 Finally, the response given by the user is compared with the response given by the API

-The user selects the desired language from the html selection component. the selected language is saved with the onChange event handler in the State variable, which is passed as a parameter to the node.js backend.
+The user selects the desired language from the html selection component. the selected language is saved with the onChange event handler in the State variable, which is passed as a query parameter to the node.js backend.
 With the help of the parameter, the backend knows how to choose the right SQL table.